mrgreenapple24/chip-8-interpreter/README.md

 Right now, this project includes:
 - The core structure of the emulator (memory, registers, display, etc.)
-- Partial implementation of opcode handling
+- Complete implementation of opcode handling

 ### Next steps
-- Finish implementing all opcodes
 - Add display rendering and input handling
 - Load and run simple CHIP-8 ROMs

 ---
 Work in progress 🧩